roginn/rach/README.md

 client = Rach::Client.new(access_token: YOUR_OPENAI_API_KEY, model: "gpt-4o")
 convo = Rach::Conversation.new

-convo.system "You teach the German language." convo.user "Translate: There are two birds singing outside my window."
+convo.system "You are a helpful historian."

+# 1. First user question
-response = client.chat(convo)
+convo.user "When was the Statue of Liberty dedicated?
+Provide only the year." response = client.chat(convo) puts response.content
-response.content
-# => "Es gibt zwei Vögel, die draußen vor meinem Fenster singen."
+# => "1886"

-# Continue the conversation...
+# 2. Add the response to the conversation
 convo.add_response(response)

+# 3. Continue the conversation (the answer references the original fact: 1886)
-convo.user "What are the verbs in your translation?" response = client.chat(convo) response.content
+convo.user "Name a major city that was incorporated in that year" response = client.chat(convo) puts response.content
-# => "The verbs in the translation \"Es gibt zwei Vögel, die vor meinem Fenster singen\" are \"gibt\" and \"singen.\""
+# => "Vancouver"

-# Remove the last message from the conversation history and continue
+# 4. Remove the most recent user message ("Name a major city...")
 convo.pop

+# 5. Ask a new question that references the Statue of Liberty, not Vancouver
-convo.user "Explain the structure of your translation." response = client.chat(convo) response.content
+convo.user "Why was it built?" response = client.chat(convo)
-# => "Your last message to me was: \"Translate: There are two birds singing outside my window.\""
+puts response.content
+# => "The Statue of Liberty was built to commemorate the 100th anniversary of the signing of the Declaration of Independence."
 ```

 ### Response Formatting